-No passenger ship has transited the Northwest Passage more frequently than the Kapitan Khlebnikov, which features 51 cabins, plus a dining room, lounge, bar, heated indoor plunge pool, sauna, theatre-style auditorium, and 2 on-board helicopters for aerial tours.
+No passenger ship has transited the Northwest Passage more frequently than the powerful icebreaker Kapitan Khlebnikov, which features 51 cabins, plus a dining room, lounge, bar, heated indoor plunge pool, sauna, theatre-style auditorium, and 2 on-board helicopters for aerial tours.

 In Greenland, legend has it that the lights dancing in the sky are the spirits of departed ancestors.
 On a clear night, Greenland is one of the best places on the planet to view the aurora borealis, also known as the northern lights.

 Polar bears in Svalbard, Norway.
 Photo credit: Laurence Denouveaux

-As the iconic symbol of the Arctic, the polar bear can be found roaming vast areas in search for food.
-During the 2015 arctic cruise season, Quark Expeditions® passengers spotted a record 51 polar bears in the area of the Northwest Passage!
+It's the iconic symbol of the Arctic, and your best chance at spotting a polar bear is when they're roaming vast land and sea ice in search for food.
+Of course, there's no guarantee Mother Nature will perform for us, but during the 2015 arctic cruise season, Quark Expeditions® passengers spotted a record 51 polar bears in the area of the Northwest Passage!

 In centuries past, setting out on a polar expedition was a massive commitment that could take you away from home for years at a time.
 Today, you can still have a life-changing experience in the Far North – and you can do it without even using up 2 weeks’ vacation time!

 See what Dave and Deb from The Planet D had to say about their adventures in Greenland.

 Whatever your reason for embarking on this polar adventure, it’s easier and faster than ever before to have a life-changing arctic vacation; in fact, you can do it just 10 days!
-Click here to learn how you can save on 2017 and 2018 Arctic voyages.